zuzanadobes/DRLND-Project-Continuous-Control/REPORT.md

 (Option) 2.
 Better exploration

 ## Future Improvements
 There are many possible directions to try.
 Wish there was more time.
+So before anything I would just try and play with the network layers, and change different aspects of the network, units per layer, or number of layers.
+Not enough time left to experiment.
 I would try the D4PG algorithms (refence bellow) - this was covered by the Udacity course, and could work.
+The other agorithms suggested in the Udacity couse: PPO, or D3PG.

 ## See also
 You can view the publication from DeepMind here